Philosophers

 The initial entanglement prepared the system in a state with total spin zero, conserving angular momentum.
 Quantum mechanics predicts that a measurement will disentangle the particles but leave them randomly in one of two states, either of which have total spin zero, again conserving angular momentum.
 Many thousands of Bell tests have all confirmed that measurements made at the same angle find opposite spins with total spin zero, experimentally showing that conservation of angular momentum was true at final measurement.

 As long as there is no environmental interaction between the initial and final states, as long as conditions permit the rotational symmetry to be maintained from start to finish, what mechanism could possibly cause the conservation law for angular momentum to be violated?
-And how can any physicist be sure that the electrons are not exactly in opposite spin states, so they must be restored to opposite spins by some instantaneous action-at-a-distance?
-Finally how could one electron determine precisely the deviant spin of its partner, so it can prepare its remote interaction precisely to re-align its deviant partner?
+Assuming conservation were violated and it must be restored to opposite spins by some instantaneous action-at-a-distance, how could one particle determine the deviant spin of its partner, what faster-than-light interaction mechanism could precisely re-align its deviant partner?
+This is absolute nonsense.

-The spherical/rotational symmetry is of course broken when one observer (freely) chooses a direction in which to measure a spin component of either particle.
-Erwin Schrödinger described this measurement as "disentangling" the particles.
+Erwin Schrödinger described that measurement as "disentangling" the particles.
 This is the separation of the two particles that Einstein was hoping for.
 He called it his Trennungsprinzip (separability principle) and argued the particles would become independent simply when they have gotten far enough apart.
 But this was a mistake.

 Replying to Einstein's EPR paper in 1936, Schrödinger wrote